 The prayer of agreement is one of the most powerful gifts that God has provided for victory in our Christian lives.
 He has promised us that He will respond to this time of focused prayer as we seek His face together.

-Let’s join together for twenty-one days of agreeing prayer, and see how different things can be as believers go to God together to experience a time of intimacy and intercession that will forever change the way we pray, think, and act regarding the gift of prayer.
+Get ready to change your prayer life during these twenty-one days of agreeing prayer, and see how different things can be as believers go to God together to experience a time of intimacy and intercession that will forever change the way we pray, think, and act regarding the gift of prayer.

 Jesus got up early in the morning to spend time with His Heavenly Father.
 Make a daily appointment with God — whether it’s first thing in the morning, at lunch, or in the evening — and faithfully keep it.